Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

 **STAC Catalog**

 A STAC Catalog can link various STAC Items together.
 A catalog contains a list of STAC Items and of child STAC Catalogs.
-A catalog can be linked with Items, Collections and other catalogs.
+A catalog can be linked with items, collections and other catalogs.
 A list of item fields can be found in the [GitHub catalog-specification](https://github.com/radiantearth/stac-api-spec/blob/release/v1.0.0/stac-spec/catalog-spec/catalog-spec.md#catalog-fields).

 <details>